 Much later in 1984, few countries started negotiations about arms sales to Iran.
 The plan was to ship weapons with the help of Israel to Iran.
 Nevertheless, the Israeli government demanded that the sale of arms received an approval from the U. S. government.
 A consultant of National security Adviser, McFarlane knew how to deal with this problem.
 He told Israelites that the U.S. government approves the sale, so Israel agreed.
 The very next year McFarlane told the President (Reagan at that time) about Iranians “who wanted to establish peaceful relationships with the United States”.
 All they wanted was just permission to sale the arms to Iran.
 Being unaware of the real situation, the President permitted this.
 Thus in two years Iran received more than 2500 TOW anti-tank missiles, 18 Hawk anti-aircraft missiles and 240 Hawk spare parts.

 On December, 1985 Robert McFarlane resigned.
 After McFarlane's resignation, Oliver North, from the National Security Council (NSC), proposed another plan for advertising arms to Iran.
 There had to be two major changes in the plan.
 Firstly, Israel could no longer be the reseller of the arms.
 Secondly, a part of the proceeds would now go to Contras at a markup.
 North suggested a $15 million markup.
 The majority of the NSC supported North's plan that went into effect without notifying President Reagan.
-At first, the Iranians rejected buying arms at the higher price.
+At first, the Iranians rejected buying arms at a higher price.
 Finally, they changed their mind and bought more 1,000 TOW missiles in February 1986.

 Meanwhile, Admiral John Poindexter who replaced Robert McFarlane suggested to the president a slight adjustment of the official plan.
 Now they would rather negotiate with "modest" members of the Iranian government instead of negotiating with the "moderate" Iranian political group (the Contras).
 Poindexter hinted that it would help to release the hostages, so Reagan approved this plan as well.
 During the whole month, United States shipped weapons directly to Iran but not a single hostage was released.